cschiewek/devise_ldap_authenticatable/README.md

 * `ldap_use_admin_to_bind` _(default: false)_
   * When set to true, the admin user will be used to bind to the LDAP server during authentication.
 * `ldap_check_group_membership_without_admin` _(default: false)_
   * When set to true, the group membership check is done with the user's own credentials rather than with admin credentials.
-Since these credentials are only available to the Device user model during the login flow, the group check function will not work if a group check is performed when this option is true outside of the login flow (e.g., before particular actions).
+Since these credentials are only available to the Devise user model during the login flow, the group check function will not work if a group check is performed when this option is true outside of the login flow (e.g., before particular actions).

 Advanced Configuration
 ----------------------